THE UNIVERSITY OF THE THIRD AGE

 We walk about 7 miles in around 4 hours and usually go to a cafe afterwards for tea.
 Please bring suitable footwear, waterproofs and a packed lunch.

-A list of walks is sent to all members by email at the end of the previous year or in paper form on the last walk of the year; also on our website for members
+A list of walks is sent to all members by email at the end of the previous year or in paper form on the last walk of the year.
+There is also a website giving up to date information.

 Waterproofs, walking boots and packed lunch essential.

 New walk list out in November.
-Offers to help lead walks welcome.
+Suggestions for walks and offers to lead very welcome.

 Participants on these walks use local buses (and occasionally trains) to travel to and from the walks.